silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 For example, there is no single codepoint for 'a̱'.
 It consists of 'a' (U+0061) and the combining macron below (U+0331).
 If left without brackets in an exemplar list, the regex would assume that 'a' and the macron were two separate letters of the alphabet.
 Written with brackets as '{a̱}', however, causes the regex to treat it as a single unit, just as it would act with 'á'.

 A good rule of thumb if you aren't sure if a diacritic is part of the same codepoint or not: hit the backspace after typing/copying the character.
 If the diacritic disappears, but the base character remains, the combined character is made of multiple codepoints.
 If both the base character and diacritic disappear simultaneously, they are already a single unique codepoint.
 Feel free to try it out with 'á' and 'a̱' right now, if you'd like.
-Just be sure you understand [normalization][normalization] and that you are using the most composed version of the character possible (i.e. if there is a codepoint such as U+00E1 that combines the character and diacritic, prioritize using the composed one instead of placing two codepoints inside of the curly brackets).
+Just be sure you understand [normalization][normalization] and ensure that you are using the most composed version of the character possible (i.e. if there is a codepoint such as U+00E1 that combines the character and diacritic, prioritize using the composed one instead of placing two codepoints inside of the curly brackets).

 ## Formatting Text in Collation